stuhli/dfirtrack_ansible/README.md

 ### Execution of Ansible playbook

 * clone this repository to desired location: `git clone https://github.com/stuhli/dfirtrack_ansible <LOCATION> && cd <LOCATION>`,
-* add destination host to `hosts` like it is addressed by your ssh config,
+* add destination host to `hosts` file like it is addressed by your ssh config,
+* if you want to install the ['develop' branch of DFIRTrack](https://github.com/stuhli/dfirtrack/tree/develop), checkout this repo to 'develop' too: `git checkout develop`,
 * execute ansible: `ansible-playbook -i hosts [-k] -K dfirtrack.yml`,
 * confirm or change the default values while executing.